Sociology and Social Research MAStudy level: Postgraduate

 Power/Resistance – 15 credits

-Using the lens of different critical approaches to power and resistance is the starting point for this module, including critical race theory, queer theory, governmentality, and bio-power.
+Critical approaches to power and resistance are the starting point for this module, including critical race theory, queer theory, governmentality, and bio-power.
 What can they tell us about the rise of populist politics and nationalism, bodily rights and choices, misogyny and racism and other settings for ‘culture wars’, social divisions and conflict?
 And what do they tell us about our own beliefs and positionality in relation to key social questions and problems?

 Real World Theory and Research – 15 credits

 This module will open up the world of social research to students through engagement with the work of active social researchers in the university.
 Students will interrogate examples of research practice to unpack the process by which ideas and propositions become concepts and theories that are operationalised in empirical research.
 Through presentations on work in progress, published literature and stories about researchers' experiences in the field, students will be given an opportunity to learn how research is initiated, commissioned, designed, planned, resourced, undertaken, delivered and received.